 The following materials present a fairly low risk, and for this reason they have not been covered by this standard:

-wood packaging material made entirely from thin wood (no more than 6 thick mm );
+wood packaging material made entirely of thin wood (no more than 6 mm thick);

 wooden packaging made entirely from recycled wood material, such as laminated plywood, chipboard, oriented chipboard or veneer, which was made using glue, heat and pressure, or a combination of these methods;